Trump Will Regret Not Invoking Executive Privilege In Mueller's Russia Probe, Chris Christie Claims

 — This Week (@ThisWeekABC) August 19, 2018

-According to former Governor Chris Christie, it was the president’s decision not to waive client-lawyer privilege that opened the door for Robert Mueller, and now there is no going back, and McGahn has to cooperate.
+According to former Governor Chris Christie, it was the president’s decision to not waive client-lawyer privilege that opened the door for Robert Mueller.
+Now there is no going back, and McGahn has to cooperate.

 “It put Don McGahn in an impossible situation.
 Because once you waive that privilege and turn over all those documents, Don McGahn has no choice then but to go in and answer everything, every question they can ask him.”

-“I have nothing to hide,” the POTUS tweeted, and his former personal lawyer, John Dowd, said that he was not aware “of any of the alleged apprehensions manufactured by the New York Times,” stating that White House Counsel Don McGahn was, in fact, a “strong witness” for Donald Trump, according to The Guardian.
+“I have nothing to hide,” the president tweeted, and his former personal lawyer, John Dowd, said that he was not aware “of any of the alleged apprehensions manufactured by The New York Times,” stating that White House Counsel Don McGahn was, in fact, a “strong witness” for Donald Trump, according to The Guardian.

 The ongoing Mueller probe is about to reach what could perhaps one day be considered its culmination, since Trump and Mueller’s legal teams are in the process of arranging terms for a long-awaited sit-down.